rfc-st/humble/README.md

   -op OUTPUT_PATH             save analysis to OUTPUT_PATH (if omitted, the PATH of 'humble.py' will be used) -r                          show HTTP response headers and a detailed analysis ('-b' parameter will take priority) -u URL                      scheme, host and port to analyze.
+E.g. https://google.com -ua USER_AGENT              User-Agent ID from 'additional/user_agents.txt' to use.
+'0' will show all and '1' is the default.
-E.g. https://google.com -v, --version               show the version of 'humble' and check for updates at https://github.com/rfc-st/humble
+  -v, --version               show the version of 'humble' and check for updates at https://github.com/rfc-st/humble
 ```